-Here we combine existing pathway knowledge and a new ab initio Bayesian probabilistic graphical model together in a novel fashion to improve automatic reconstruction of metabolic networks.
+Here we combine existing pathway knowledge and ab initio Bayesian probabilistic graphical models together in a novel fashion to improve automatic reconstruction of metabolic networks.
 Specifically, we built a knowledge database containing known gene / protein interactions and metabolic reactions extracted from existing reference pathways.
 Known reactions and interactions were then used as constraints for Bayesian network learning methods to predict metabolic pathways.
-Using individual reactions and interactions extracted from different pathways of many organisms to guide pathway construction is new and improves both the coverage and accuracy of metabolic networks from yeast gene expression data and compared its results with 62 known metabolic networks in the KEGG database.
+Using individual reactions and interactions extracted from different pathways of many organisms to guide pathway construction is new and improves both the coverage and accuracy of metabolic pathway construction.
+We applied this probabilistic knowledge-based approach to construct the metabolic networks from yeast gene expression data and compared its results with 62 known metabolic networks in the KEGG database.
 The experiment showed that the method improved the coverage of metabolic network construction over the traditional reference pathway mapping method and was more accurate than pure ab initio methods.